turtlerocket/BLETest1/Readme.md

    - This mode allows the app to run without a valid license and has no expiration period.
    - It is designed for development and testing purposes only.

+3. **SANDBOX**:
+   - Allows testing of subscriptions within the App Store sandbox environment using test Apple IDs.
+This includes short subscription period.

 ### Instructions to Access Build Settings

 1. Open the project in Xcode.
 2. In the "Scheme" dropdown menu, choose the appropriate configuration:
    - **DEMO**: Select the "DEMO" scheme to activate the simulation mode.
+No subscription required.
    - **DEBUG**: Select the "DEBUG" scheme to bypass license verification.
+   - **SANDBOX**: Select the "SANDBOX" scheme to test subscriptions in the App Store sandbox environment.

 ### Testing Guidelines